OXFORD NATURE PARK

 Young people of secondary school age can find it hard to see themselves as part of the wider community[x].
 Adults often misunderstand them[xi], and there is a lack of provision for them in the public sphere.
 Where spaces for teenagers do exist, they are generally not biodiverse green spaces[xii].

-Engaging children and young people in learning in and about their local green spaces early in life and teaching them how to study and look to after them alongside members of the community, offers a huge opportunity to give them pride and ownership of their local spaces, a sense of belonging and a role in their community that underpins all aspects of our society.
+Engaging children and young people in learning in and about their local green spaces early in life and teaching them how to study and look to after them alongside members of the community, offers a huge opportunity to give them pride and ownership of their local spaces, a sense of belonging, pride and a role in their community that underpins all aspects of our society.

-A “Greater Oxford Nature Park”: maximising opportunities for education
+AN “Oxford Nature Park”: maximising opportunities for education

-Why A New Nature Park DESIGNATION?
+Why A New Nature Park?

 If we are to take advantage of the opportunities afforded by green education for green skills, we need biodiverse green spaces within which to teach.
 If we simply promote education on the City’s primary biodiverse spaces we risk an increased footfall and associated damage to these sites.